Joseph Leycester Lyne: Ministry

 The Bishop of Norwich, John Pelham, refused him a licence to preach and subsequently inhibited him.
 In 1863 Lyne acquired premises on Elm Hill, Norwich, in face of local opposition.
 Special masses were celebrated for the community by the sympathetic vicar in St Laurence's Church, Norwich, at Lyne's instigation, produced further conflicts between him and the bishop.
 Lyne's appeal for support to Bishop Samuel Wilberforce only elicited a recommendation of submission.
 Forcing himself upon public notice by addressing the Bristol Church Congress of 1863, he could only secure a hearing through the interposition of Bishop Charles Ellicott.
 His life in Norwich was varied by a mission to London and by quarrels within the community.
 In 1866, owing to a flaw in the title-deeds, Lyne found himself dispossessed of his Elm Hill property, and he moved to a house in Chale, Isle of Wight, lent him by Pusey.
-In 1867 he moved to Laleham and in Feltham nearby he started anonther Anglican religious order, a Benedictine enclosed convent for women, who subsequently entered into full communion with the Roman Catholic Church.
+In 1867 he moved to Laleham and in Feltham nearby he started another Anglican religious order, a Benedictine enclosed convent for women, who subsequently entered into full communion with the Roman Catholic Church.

 From 1866 to 1868 he preached regularly at St Bartholomew's Moor Lane Church and other London churches.
 His conduct was so extravagant, however, that he was suspended, from officiating or preaching in the Diocese of London, by Bishop Archibald Tait; "owing in part to the action taken by [Ignatius] in respect to a lady whom he proposed to 'solemnly excommunicate from our Holy Congregation'."

 In 1869 Lyne purchased land near Capel-y-ffin in the Black Mountains, Wales, and built Llanthony Abbey, four miles further up the valley from Llanthony Priory.
 The cost of the building, which remained incomplete, was defrayed by friends and the pecuniary returns of Lyne's mission preaching.
 Accounts of miracles and supernatural visitations enhanced the local prestige of the monastery, of which Ignatius constituted himself abbot.
 But the life of the community never ran smoothly.
 Few joined the order; in many cases those who joined soon fell away.
 In 1873 Lyne was summoned before Vice-chancellor Sir Richard Malins for detaining Richard Alfred J Todd, a ward in chancery, as a novice at Llanthony, and was ordered to release the young man.
 His difficulties were increased by family quarrels.
 His father, who had persistently opposed his son's extreme Anglican practices, repudiated him altogether after his mother's death in 1877, and publicly denounced his conduct and doctrines.